Indianola, Texas: Post-German immigration years

 From its founding in 1846, Indianola served as a major port, and before the 1875 storm was second only to Galveston, Texas as Texas' primary port.
 Charles Morgan established Indianola as a port of call for his gulf coast steamship line in 1849.

-The town incorporated in 1853.
+The town was incorporated in 1853.
 In 1856, the port received cargoes of camels, part of the United States Camel Corps experiment to replace horses and mules as the primary pack animal in the southwestern parts of the country.

 During the American Civil War, Indianola was twice occupied by Union troops, in October 1862 and November 1863.
-During the second occupation, part of a Union infantry regiment moving from Indianola to Matagorda Island drowned in Matagorda Bay.
+During the second occupation, part of a Union infantry regiment while moving from Indianola to Matagorda Island drowned in Matagorda Bay.

 In 1869, the world's first mechanically-refrigerated shipment of beef left Indianola for New Orleans.

 During World War II, the United States Army constructed an anti-aircraft firing range along the Indianola shoreline to train gunners and the facility was used primarily by military personnel from Camp Hulen, located outside of Palacios.

 Impact of storms

 Having survived severe storms before, Indianola was almost totally destroyed on 16 September 1875.
 The New York Times reported in detail on the extensive loss of life and property.
 Even the lighthouses were swept away and the keepers, including Thomas H. Mayne and Edward Flick Jr. of the East Shoal Lighthouse, killed.

 The town was rebuilt, but events were repeated in 1886.
 The destruction served as an abject lesson for many residents of Galveston, 100 miles up the Texas coast.
 However, their calls for a seawall to protect that city went unheeded, and Galveston nearly shared Indianola's fate when the Galveston Hurricane of 1900 struck the island.

-A railroad was intended to connect the port of Indianola to San Antonio.
+The Indianola Railroad was proposed to connect the port of Indianola to San Antonio.
 After the two storms, discouraged investors abandoned the venture and made Galveston the port of choice.
-After Galveston's hurricane, shipping traffic recentered over time to inland Houston.
+(After Galveston's hurricane, shipping traffic recentered over time to inland Houston).

 After the 1886 storm, the county seat was moved to Port Lavaca.
-On October 4, 1887, the post office in Indianola was permanently closed and the town declared "dead".
-Today, almost nothing remains of the original Indianola, as, due to storm erosion, most of the site of the city is now under water.
+On October 4, 1887, the post office in Indianola was permanently closed and the town was declared "dead".
+Today, almost nothing remains of the original Indianola, as, due to storm erosion, most of the site of the city is now underwater.
 A granite marker was placed on the shore at the nearest point to the Indianola courthouse, now 300 feet (about 90 meters) away in Matagorda Bay.
 It reads, "Calhoun County Courthouse.
 Edward Beaumont, Architect 1859.
 During the Storms of 1875 and 1886, precious lives were saved within its walls of shell, concrete, and lime.
 Abandoned 1886."
-The site is also home to a statue of René-Robert Cavelier, Sieur de La Salle.